 Americans lockdowns were lifted and not surprisingly the Covid Crisis is getting worse in pockets.
-According to Johns Hopkins, there are about 35 Million (10/05/2020) confirmed cases worldwide.
-The number continues to grow daily and will for some time.
-The number is just a rough estimate and is certainly much higher (10-100X) as only a fraction have been tested and there are a considerable number of false negatives.
+According to Johns Hopkins, there are about 203 Million (8/07/2021) confirmed cases worldwide.
+The number continues to grow daily with new infections.
+The number is just an estimate and is likely higher as only a fraction have been tested and there are a number of false negatives.
+Also possible is that the number overstates the numbers as some of the tests are now known to have produced unacceptable levels of false positives.
 Many patients with mild symptoms were turned away from testing sites or never pursued a test or sought medical attention.
-Now, centers are open to testing asymptomatic individuals especially first responders, essential workers and health care professionals.
+Centers are now testing asymptomatic individuals.

-Of the confirmed COVID-19 Corona Virus cases, to date there have been over 40 Million documented positive tests and 1,100,000* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
-The number climbs by the thousands daily, with about 225,000* deaths in the US and growing daily (visit our live update for current statistics)*.
+Of the confirmed COVID-19 Corona Virus cases, to date there have been over 203 Million documented positive tests and 4,300,000* deaths, (the number can be much higher or much lower as there is speculation that there is significant underreporting and overreporting in some countries).
+The number climbs by the thousands daily with about 5000 today alone worldwide, with about 632,000* deaths in the US and growing minimally daily (5 today) (visit our live update for current statistics)*.

 The surge areas are seeing an increased strain on the health care system.
-More lockdowns are here across the US with an immeasurable impact on life preservation but a certain but immeasurable effect on the economy.
+Lockdowns are unlikely to be reinstated but mask mandates are back here across the US.
 People across the nation are frustrated, depressed, confused, annoyed and mentally and physically ill.

-Good news is hard to come by, but it appears that social distancing is decreasing cases of other diseases like the flu with a decrease in flu related deaths or perhaps all flu deaths are reported as COVID-19.
+Good news is here as treatments are better, vaccinations can largely prevent hospitalization or death. , but it appears that social distancing is decreasing cases of other diseases like the flu with a decrease in flu related deaths or perhaps all flu deaths are reported as COVID-19.

 In most cases, the COVID-19 infection is generally mild but the range in symptoms can be wide even resulting in death in about 1% of infections.
 The most common signs and symptoms are: